What Affects Your Credit Score? The 5 Factors Every Parent Should Know

 Final Thoughts

-When you zoom out, they’re built on a small set of behaviors that show up in everyday life: paying bills on time, keeping balances manageable, and being thoughtful about new credit.
+When you zoom out, credit scores are built on a small set of behaviors that show up in everyday life — paying bills on time, keeping balances manageable, and being thoughtful about new credit.

 Understanding what affects your credit score gives you back a sense of control.